Bishop Rock: Later developments

 In 1902 a new clockwork mechanism was installed to turn the lenses; by this time the optic had been modified to float in an annular mercury bath, which enabled it to turn much more freely.
 Two years later incandescent oil burners replaced the old multi-wick burners; they were upgraded with the installation of 'Hood' incandescent burners in 1922.
-These remained in service until 1945, when they were replaced with electric lamps (powered by Stuart Turner diesel engined generating sets).
+A Stuart Turner diesel engine provided power to turn the optic.
 A separate small Petter-engined generator provided electricity for the keepers' domestic use from 1955; it replaced a petrol-driven machine which had been installed during the war to power a radiotelephone (enabling direct verbal communication with ships, the shore and other nearby lighthouses).
-The electric installation was upgraded (with the provision of Lister diesel generator sets) in 1973.
+The main lantern was electrified in 1973 with the provision of Lister diesel generator set; Bishop Rock was one of the last lighthouses to be electrified.

 Difficulty reaching the lighthouse by boat led Trinity House to build a helipad on top of the lighthouse in 1976.
 That same year a supertyfon fog horn was installed with sounders arranged around the gallery.

-On 15 December 1992 the tower became fully automated; the lower half of the biform optic remained in use following automation, but the top half was removed and put on display (it is currently in the National Maritime Museum Cornwall).
+On 15 December 1992 the tower became fully automated; the lower half of the biform optic remained in use following automation whilst the top half was removed and put on display (it is currently in the National Maritime Museum Cornwall).
 An electric fog signal replaced the supertyfon at this time, sounding a long followed by a short tone every 90 seconds; its use was discontinued in 2007.

 On the 144th anniversary of the destruction of James Walker's original iron tower (5 February 1994), a storm caused severe damage to the gunmetal entry doors, which had to be replaced; they too became an exhibit at the National Maritime Museum in Falmouth.

 Structure

-Bishop Lighthouse is often referred to as "King of the lighthouses" and it is indeed a very impressive structure.
-With a height of 49 m the lighthouse is the equal tallest in England, together with Eddystone Lighthouse.
+Bishop Lighthouse is often referred to as "King of the lighthouses".
+With a height of 49 m the lighthouse is the tallest in England, together with Eddystone Lighthouse.

-Expenditure on the lighthouses at Bishop Rock, include:
+Expenditure on the lighthouses at Bishop Rock include: